 The main urban centres in the study area are Richards Bay and Empangeni.
 These account for more than half of the non-industrial use of potable water.
 The remaining potable water supply is distributed to the smaller towns and rural areas.
+Urban water supply includes supply to domestic water users, light industrial use and rural domestic towns and communities.
 This includes eSikhaleni, Nseleni, Felixton and Ngwelezane while the latter mostly consist of tribal areas and farming communities.
-Eshowe is the largest water user in the Mhlatuze catchment outside the Richards Bay area.
+Eshowe is the largest water user in the Mhlatuze catchment outside the Richards Bay area, while several rural communities are currently supplied.

 The main irrigation crop is sugar cane, with citrus also being grown.
-The Nkwaleni, Mfule, Heatonville and lower Mhlatuze irrigators irrigate more than 14 000 ha with an allocation of 125 million m3/a, which includes a small allowance for some future allocation to resource-poor farmers.
+The Nkwaleni, Mfule, Heatonville and lower Mhlatuze irrigators irrigate more than 14 000 ha with an allocation of 125 million m/a, which includes a small allowance for some future allocation to resource-poor farmers.